tyler-ruff/oceancarservice-com/content/about.md

 ---
 subtitle: We are a car service based out of Ocean City.
 seo:
-  title: Just a Generic Page
+  title: Ocean Car Service - About
   description: This is a generic page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Just a Generic Page
+      value: Ocean Car Service - About
       keyName: property
     - name: 'og:description'
       value: This is a generic page